 Now, I am sure there are beerheads with bushy beards and faded Guns and Roses t-shirts that need a wash who would give the sort of disdainful look to the idea of beer in a cocktail as they would to the notion of a glass of rosé.
 But I don’t think we should care overly much about them.
 We have apparently passed out of the age of hipster and into the époque of Yuccies and ‘Nouveau Bro’ (no seriously, I read it on Mashable, Buzzfeed and in GQ emails, so it must be true…), so it’s time we all started making beer cocktails.

 Oh wait, I did this last year.
 Yeah, I was, like, totally doing it before it was cool.

-Back then it was the Hop, Skip and Go Naked, today it is The Beer’s Knees (see what they did there?); but both rest on the idea that whilst beer is delicious by itself, it is also great when you add other treats to it.
+Back then it was the Hop, Skip and Go Naked, today it is The Beer’s Knees (see what they did there?); but both rest on the idea that whilst beer is delicious by itself, a beer cocktail is even better because it’s beer with other treats added to it.
 And by ‘treats’ I do, of course, mean gin.

 So whether you are taking advantage of the early autumn sunshine at the weekend or, like I was, binge-watching Netflix with a friend, it’s time to crack open a beer and start making cocktails.
 Wearing gingham shirts or pink is optional.

 This recipe is a variation on various other versions of it I found online.
 You can make it with flavourless lagers like most recipes suggest, but I would go with a weisse beer so it actually tastes of something.
 I’ve deliberately written this in proportions so you can make one or scale it up – if you’re looking for a base unit, say 1 part is 25ml – best served in a schooner (2/3 pint) or large tumbler.

 1 part gin (Tanqueray, or similar)